AnnieQurat/AnnieQurat.github.io/README.md

-# Data Science Portfolio by Annie Qurat
+# Data Analyst Portfolio by Annie Qurat

-This portfolio is a compilation of projects I've completed for machine learning, deep learning, data warehousing and data exploration.
+This portfolio showcases my work in data analysis, business analytics, and data science, combining real-world experience with technical projects.
+My focus is on:
+- transforming raw data into structured insights
+- building dashboards and analytical tools
+- supporting data-driven decision-making

-## Stand-alone Projects
+## Featured Projects
+Retail Sales & Pricing Analysis (SQL + Python) (in progress)
+- End-to-end analysis using SQL for data transformation and Python for analysis and visualization
+- Focused on revenue drivers, discount impact, and regional performance
+- Demonstrates real-world data analyst workflow

+# Data Science Projects (Academic)

 ### Images classification
+- Built classification models to identify image categories using machine learning techniques
+- Explored model performance across different algorithms
-- Using Binary classification and Multiclass classification using logistic regression, SVR and Decision Trees.
+- Used Binary classification and Multiclass classification using logistic regression, SVR and Decision Trees.
 - The code can be found [here](https://github.com/AnnieQurat/Image-classification-)

 ### Urban Sound Classification
-- The problem of identifying sounds is related to the frequency distribution, which was plotted here using waveplot graph and MFCC (Mel Frequency Cepstral Coefficient).
-These features (MFCC) are extracted and Convolutional neural network (CNN) is trained.
+- Extracted MFCC features and trained CNN models to classify urban sounds
+- Focused on feature engineering and deep learning approaches
 - The code can be found [here](https://github.com/AnnieQurat/Sound-Classification)

 ### Predicting Car Prices (Part 1)
+- Built regression models to estimate car prices using multiple machine learning techniques
+- Compared model performance and regularization approaches
-- Using Linear Regression, Polynomial transformation, Lasso regularization and SVR
+- Used Linear Regression, Polynomial transformation, Lasso regularization and SVR
 - The code can be found [here](https://github.com/AnnieQurat/Machine-Learning-Predicting-Car-Prices-Part-1)

 ### Predicting Car Prices (Part 2)
-- Using KNN Regressor, Decision Tree Regressor, Ensemble Bagging Regressor and Random Forest Regressor
+- Used KNN Regressor, Decision Tree Regressor, Ensemble Bagging Regressor and Random Forest Regressor
 - The code can be found [here](https://github.com/AnnieQurat/Machine-Learning-Models-for-Prediction)

 ### Hand-Signs classification using data from 1995
+- Applied classification algorithms (SVM, ANN, Naive Bayes, Decision Trees) to recognize hand signs
+- Evaluated model accuracy across different approaches
 - Using classification models: SVM, ANN, Naive Bayes, and Decision Trees
 - The code can be found [here](https://github.com/AnnieQurat/Hand-signs-classification)

-## Personal Projects

 ### Using PyTorch BiLSTM CRF for NER
 - The code can be found [here](https://github.com/AnnieQurat/pytorch-bert-crf-ner)

-- The project is under construction
+### About Me
+Data Analyst with experience in cybersecurity and retail analytics, currently working at Siemens Energy.
+I focus on building analytical solutions that translate complex data into clear, actionable insights.